-Frame around TV and lift mechanism
+Framing around the TV and lift mechanism

 Using the distance I had created on the garage floor in the chalk outline I created two more walls that would attach to the back wall of the media cabinet and surround the TV on the left and right sides.
 I then constructed the wall that would connect those two pieces in the front, creating a box around the lift and the TV.

 After I had constructed this box I realized the left wall I had created actually leaned in toward the lift.
-This in turn made it so the distance from side wall to side wall was different in the back than it was in the front.
+This, in turn, made it so the distance from sidewall to sidewall was different in the back than it was in the front.
 As it turns out, our slide-out isn’t completely square which didn’t help the situation.
-In order to avoid this I would suggest spending a little extra time and measure, measure, measure.
+In order to avoid this, I would suggest spending a little extra time and measure, measure, measure.